objectify/objectify-insight/README.md

 ## Thanks

-Thanks to Better Cloud (http://www.bettercloud.com/) for funding this project!
+Huge thanks to Better Cloud (http://www.bettercloud.com/) for funding this project!